Skip to content

 LeftRight

-The IRGC launched Kheibarshekan missiles at Israel's Haifa refinery within hours of the Israeli strikes on Tehran's oil infrastructure.
-Haifa is Israel's largest refinery, processing approximately 197,000 barrels per day.
-Iran's statement framed the strike as reciprocal: oil for oil.
-No damage assessment is available from either side.
+The IRGC launched Kheibarshekan missiles at Israel's Haifa refinery — the country's largest, processing approximately 197,000 barrels per day — within hours of the Israeli strikes on Tehran oil infrastructure.
+Iran's statement framed the strike as reciprocal: 'oil for oil.'
+No damage assessment available from either side.

 The Israeli prime minister stated Israel has 'an organised plan' to destabilise Iran's government — the first explicit political objective beyond military destruction, and a public break with Washington.